elfuego/gulpexample/README.md

 Gulp Example Project
 ===========
-Example Project for demonstrating Gulp JS
+Example Project for demonstrating Gulp JS with the loading of some general site-wide configuration.

 ## Task jade
 Generate html from jade templates using gulp-data